phated/grunt-enyo/README.md

 You can also chain packages
 `enyo add:layout:onyx`

+### Remove task

+Uninstalls the specified package (or packages) to a directory named lib in your current working directory

+(Available: layout, onyx, fu, canvas, extra)

+In terminal: (navigate to empty directory)
+`enyo remove:layout`

+You can also chain packages
+`enyo remove:layout:onyx`

 ### Debug task

 Starts a static file server in your current working directory